mdn/project-template/CONTRIBUTOR_ROLES.md

 # Contributor roles

 Community contributions help this open source project immensely.
 In return, contributors can use their work on this project to demonstrate their technical and writing skills as well as their ability to participate in team settings and to engage with folks from diverse backgrounds.

 This page describes the different roles you, as a contributor, can assume while volunteering on the MDN Web Docs project.

-There is usually a step-by-step progress from one role to the next as you take on more responsibilites.
+There is usually a step-by-step progress from one role to the next as you take on more responsibilities.
 We describe here how you can move from one role to the next.
-You can also skip the progression and assume a role directly if you have the expertise in a particluar area.
+You can also skip the progression and assume a role directly if you have the expertise in a particular area.
 We discuss this under [Invited expert](#invited-expert).
 As you'll see, with the advancement in the contribution ladder, you could serve more than one role at the same time.

 - [Roles](#roles)

   - [Contributor](#contributor)
   - [Organization member](#organization-member)
   - [Owner](#owner)